 We loved scary stories growing up.
-From Dracula to man-eating mermaids, we’ve read it all and we’ll be honest with you, the great white north has some of the most creative ones.
-Here are 10 of the craziest myths and legends from all over Canada, some of which might actually keep you up at night.
+From Dracula to man-eating mermaids, we’ve read it all and we’ll be honest with you, the Great North has some of the most creative ones.
+Here are 10 of the most interesting myths and legends from all over Canada, some of which might actually keep you up at night.
 Enjoy!

-Hide your kids, hide your wives!
-According to the folklore of the First Nations Algonquin tribe, in the northern forests of Canada’s East Coast, there lives a malevolent spirit who dabbles in everything from insatiable greed, murder and even cannibalism.
+According to the folklore of the First Nations Algonquin tribe, in the northern forests of Canada’s East Coast, there lives a malevolent spirit who dabbles in everything from insatiable greed to murder and even cannibalism.
 Many believe that he is the embodiment of gluttony and excess and that those who show display similar characteristics have been possessed by this man/monster hybrid.

-Many believe that deep below the surface of Okanagan Lake in BC lies the “water demon” Ogogpogo, also known as Naitaka.
+Many believe that deep below the surface of Okanagan Lake in BC lies the Ogopogo, or nx̌aʔx̌ʔitk, a spirit which takes on the form of an aquatic serpent.
 Often described as a large snake or legless dinosaur, many over the years have reportedly seen the creature, some even going so far as to sacrifice small animals in order to safely cross the water.
 Yikes.